Shadehill, South Dakota

 Shadehill is an unincorporated community in Perkins County, in the U.S. state of South Dakota.

 History

 Shadehill was founded in 1916.
 The community is reportedly named after a nearby hill which, in turn, was named for a Col. L.M.
 Shade, who was a member of the State Highway Commission when South Dakota Highway 73 was being built through the vicinity.
 A post office called Shadehill was established in 1918, and remained in operation until 1965.

 Shadehill Dam and Shadehill Reservoir, completed in 1951, are near the town site.

+Notable People: Dustin Ham, who happened to be the greatest seed seller to walk the North America continent.